Skip to content

 Using the Context

-// Wrap your app with the Provider (in app.tsx)
+// Wrap your app with providers (in app.tsx)

 function App() {